-Well, as the term suggests, in-house movements are watch movements which are manufactured in-house.
-This means inside of the watch manufacturer’s premises and factory/factories.
+Well, as the term suggests, in-house movements are watch movements that are manufactured in-house.
+This means inside the watch manufacturer’s premises and factory/factories.

 The generally accepted definition in the watch industry is that the movement should have been developed, designed, manufactured, and assembled by the same company as the manufacturer of the watch itself.

-But today’s watch industry is not as clear-cut as in-house and non-inhouse.
-It can be difficult to draw the line of what is truly an in-house movement, and what has only partly been made in-house.
+But today’s watch industry is not as clear-cut as in-house and non-in-house.
+It can be difficult to draw the line between what is truly an in-house movement, and what has only partly been made in-house.

 Whilst the definition is in theory quite clear, there is still lots of room for interpretation.
 For example, does every single component of the movement need to be manufactured in-house by the watch company?
 If not, how many percents of the movement’s components need to be made in-house?

 The rules and requirements for calling a watch ”Swiss made” are strict and well-defined, but the same cannot be said about in-house movements.

 The fact is that the vast majority of companies that make in-house movements source many parts from other manufacturers.
 These parts may be too complicated to make, or simply too expensive to manufacture.
 In fact, until the year 2000, Rolex used the Nivarox hairspring in all of its movements – a part that was not made in-house.